What is Feng Shui?

 alter or block negative Chi and

 enhance positive Chi.
+The first

-Interest in Feng Shui
+Feng Shui

 has become worldwide.
 It is being used